refinedev/refine/documentation/docs/api-references/components/basic-views/show.md

 ### `title`

-It allows adding titles inside the `<Show>` component. if you don't pass title props it uses the "Show" prefix and the singular resource name by default.
+It allows adding a title for the `<Show>` component. if you don't pass title props it uses the "Show" prefix and the singular resource name by default.
 For example, for the "posts" resource, it will be "Show post".

 ```tsx
 import { Show } from "@pankod/refine";